View more images here.

 Of immediate interest, we trust:

 Open house - Tuesday, April 14th.
+(In a newsletter to parents this was accidentally cited as being on the 7th; we are holding the open house on both days.)
 We invite the public to visit the school.
 In the morning, 8:30-10:00 AM, visitors can watch classes in Chinese, Singapore math, and English, talk with teachers, and view the facilities.
 Visitors in the afternoon, 5:30-7:00 PM, may speak with teachers and view the classrooms.

 Please visit us at our upcoming off-campus activities: the International Festival on March 21st, Earth Day on April 19th, Cinco de Mayo on May 2nd and 3rd, and Barnes & Noble on May 8th and 9th.

 We invite you to a video tour of the Academy, an informative 3 min 45 sec.
 We also invite you to view a sampler of our curriculum and our students' work.
 IT's also inspiring to see the reasons that parents chose to send their children to the Academy.

 Please visit our blog of recent events – End-of-term performances,two of our 5th-graders passing the adult Chinese exam; donating food, sundries, and books to residents of the Community of Hope; and much more.

 We have a lot of world experience to share with our students, and we also have many beautiful images of our travels to sell to help fund the school.
 Please visit our travel blog.

 We also have an outreach to advanced high school and university levels, with interesting exercises in math and physics, plus essays.

 We're currently an early K to 6th-grade school.
 If you wish to go straight to Admissions, please click here.
 We're also pleased that we now offer early kindergarten.